emptybutton/Act/README.md

 ```

 ### Annotating
-Use annotation templates from the `annotations` package to shorten annotations
+Use annotation templates to shorten annotations
 ```python
 from pyhandling.annotations import *